-III.1.2 The Correlation of Human and Physical Capital Returns
+3.1.2.
+The correlation of human and physical capital returns

-In order to compute estimate factor returns using Equation (9) and the selected VAR model, we calibrate the parameters $\rho$ to 0.957 for both capital and labor income.
-This corresponds to assuming that the mean dividend price ratio of labor income and capital income are identical and equal to 4.5% as in Baxter and Jermann (1997).
-Moreover, note that finiteness of the empirical estimate of the right-hand side of Equation (9) is guaranteed if $\rho$ times the largest eigenvalue of the companion matrix of the selected VAR model is within the unit circle.
+In order to estimate factor returns using Eq.
+(9) and the selected VAR model, we calibrate the parameters $\rho$ to 0.957 for both capital and labor income.
+This corresponds to assuming that the mean dividend-price ratio of labor income and capital income are identical and equal to 4.5% as in Baxter and Jermann (1997).
+Moreover, note that finiteness of the empirical estimate of the right-hand side of Eq.
+(9) is guaranteed if $\rho$ times the largest eigenvalue of the companion matrix of the selected VAR model is within the unit circle.
 This condition is satisfied by our choice of $\rho$ .

-Table 6 reports the correlations between returns on capital and labor computed using Equation (9) and the estimations of expected $\Delta d$ 's by the VAR in levels specification with two lags.
+Table 7 reports the correlations between returns on capital and labor computed using Eq.
+(9) and the estimations of expected $\Delta d$ 's by the VAR in levels specification with two lags.

 The correlations are both qualitatively and quantitatively different from the ones derived by Baxter and Jermann (1997).
-The within countries correlations seem to be somewhat lower compared to Baxter and Jermann (1997): their estimates cover the range [0.78, 0.99], while our estimates have a maximum of 0.96 and a minimum of 0.67 in Japan.
+The within countries correlations seem to be somewhat lower compared to Baxter and Jermann (1997): their estimates cover the range